3rd July, 2021

 Tracking food usage also helps prevent out of stock items and over ordering, which ultimately affect your bottom line.

-Using computerised inventory tracking to determine your food cost allows businesses to be more informed when it comes to choosing wholesalers, setting menu costs, adding new menu items and determining which ingredients are working best from a profit standpoint.
+Using digitised inventory tracking to determine your food cost allows businesses to be more informed when it comes to choosing wholesalers, setting menu costs, adding new menu items and determining which ingredients are working best from a profit standpoint.

 Every business needs to understand if they are making a profit.
 Being able to quickly and easily calculate the cost of goods sold will give you an accurate profit margin.